Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Slit channel geometry with slip velocity

 \section{Slit channel geometry with slip velocity}

-For the SC geometry, for increased generality and because of its relevance to microfluidics, we impose partial slip boundary conditions at $z=0$ and $z=H$:
+For the SC geometry, for increased generality and because of its relevance to microfluidics, we show how to impose partial slip boundary conditions at $z=0$ and $z=H$:

-Here, $\V{u}_{0/H}^\W= $ are the wall velocities, and $\ell_{0/H}$ are the slip lengths, with $\ell=0$ denoting a no-slip wall.
+Here, $\V{u}_{0/H}^\W= \tp$ are the wall velocities, and $\ell_{0/H}$ are the slip lengths, with $\ell=0$ denoting a no-slip wall.

-For simplicity, we only write explicitly equations for $u$, with identical equations for $v$ with the swap $x\leftrightarrow y$.
+For simplicity, we write the equations explicitly only for $u$, with identical equations for $v$ with the swap $x\leftrightarrow y$.
 Note that the DP solver remains the same as that of the single wall geometry, noting that particle kernels have images in both walls.
 It is the correction solve that takes care of the boundary conditions.